ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 Read the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http) for detailed implementation information.

-**Update your solutionto use [graphql-http](https://github.com/graphql/graphql-http), which is now the GraphQL official reference implementation of the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http)**.
+**Update your solution to use [graphql-http](https://github.com/graphql/graphql-http), which is now the GraphQL official reference implementation of the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http)**.

 Here is an example of usage of `graphql-http` with express: